chadhietala/rfcs-1/text/0000-router-helpers.md

 <a href="/profile?someBool=true" class="active ember-view">Profile</a>
 ```

 Looking at a template you would have no idea that rendering the `{{link-to}}` would result in the query params being serialized.
 From an implementation point of view, this is problematic as we are forced to `lookup` the `Route` and the associated `Controller` to grab the query params.
-This can add a non-trival amount of overhead during rendering, especially if you have many `{{link-to}}`s on a route that link many different parts of your application.
-As a sidenote, this is one of the things  that needs to be delt with if we are ever to kill controllers.
+This can add a non-trivial amount of overhead during rendering, especially if you have many `{{link-to}}`s on a route that link many different parts of your application.
+As a side-note, this is one of the things  that needs to be delt with if we are ever to kill controllers.

+### Does Not Work With Angle Bracket Invocation

+Since angle bracket invocation does not support positional params, `{{link-to}}` has to adapt it's public API.

 ## Detailed design